-This post is part of my cornerstone content, written years ago, updated for today, and still inspiring wisdom and deep understanding.
+This post is part of my cornerstone content, written years ago, updated today, inspiring wisdom and deep understanding.

 When I was about 10 or 11 years old, I remember looking at my pile of gifts one Christmas morning.
 Santa had been generous that year, so there was quite a bit to carry into my room.
-Although it’s embarrassing to admit, I specifically remember thinking, “Now where am I going to put all of this crap?”
+Although it is embarrassing to admit, I specifically remember thinking, “Now” where am I going to put all of this crap?”

 I’m sharing this to illustrate the importance of space to a happy, healthy, fulfilling life.

 It’s not that I didn’t appreciate the gifts.
-I did, but, I simply didn’t know where to put them.
+I did, but I didn’t know where to put them.
 Eventually, I put everything away, but only after I got rid of other stuff.

 Creating room for what you want can be challenging.
-Clearing out what you don’t need requires focus, objectivity, and time, precious elements to be sure.
+Clearing out what you don’t requires focus, objectivity, and time, precious elements to be sure.
 Like cleaning the house or breaking up with a toxic partner, it’s not always easy or fun, but it sure feels better once finished.

-To breathe and grow, we need ‘elbow room,’ space, not just physically but mentally too.
+To breathe and grow, we need elbow room, not just physically but mentally.

 The end of the year offers us a perfect opportunity to look back on the past to see what needs to change in the year ahead.
 To create a clear path for ourselves, we need to stay curious, aware, and mindful about what we need to let go of and what we want to fill up our lives.